briangordon/vector-figlet/README.md

 vector-figlet
 ===============

 Prints an ascii-art bitmap of whatever text you enter.
-It scales to arbitrary size.
+The characters scale to arbitrary size without the brush strokes becoming thicker.

 Usage nodes
 -----------